amesones-dev/blog/_posts/2023-08-01-k8s-learn-on-gcp.md

 ### Simple K8S deployment and K8S service examples
 1. Create example deployment with a known public container image
 ```console
  kubectl create deployment hello-minikube --image=k8s.gcr.io/echoserver:1.4
 ```
 2. Create a K8S NodePort service using the example deployment
 ```console
  # echoserver:1.4 default container  port is 8080
 kubectl expose deployment hello-minikube --type=NodePort --port=8080
 ```

-3. Publish service to the outer world
+3. In a new CloudShell tab  Publish service to the outer world
 ```console
 # Forward service output to  port 8081
 kubectl port-forward service/hello-minikube 8081:8080 --namespace=default
 ```
 4. Change cloud Web Preview to port 8081 to see the service response on your local browser

 *Note*.Web Preview is only accessible to a developer logged with their Google Cloud credentials.

 5. Alternatively,  create a K8S LoadBalancer service